chandanab12/CTF-s/README.md

 (https://keys.openpgp.org/) To look for KEY ID or Fingerprints

-(http://keyserver.ubuntu.com/) To also check for key creation, and expiry times
+(http://keyserver.ubuntu.com/) To also check for key creation and expiry times

 (http://pgp.mit.edu/)